owensgl/biol525D/Topic_4/readme.md

 ##Daily assignments
 1. Is an alignment with a higher percent of mapped reads always better than one with a lower percent?
 Why or why not?
-2. Is it easier to align shorter or longer reads to a genome?
-Why?
+2. I want to reduce the percent of incorrectly mapped reads when using BWA.
+What setting or settings should I change in BWA?
 3. What are two ways that could be used to evaluate which aligner is best?